vanadium-archive/todos/demo.md

 # Demo setup

 This page describes how to set things up for a demo.
-For detailed explanations of the setup steps, see [README.md](README.md).
+For detailed explanations of the app setup steps, see [README.md](README.md).

-FIXME: Currently, once anything is deleted, outgoing sync permanently stops working.

 ## Single-machine setup